HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### IDs

 Despite IDs being discouraged these days in some circles due to their much higher specificity, most websites still use them, albeit sparingly.
 Fewer than half of pages used more than one ID in any of their selectors (had a max specificity of (1,x,y) or less) and nearly all had a median specificity that did not include IDs (0,x,y).
-See the [selector's specification](https://www.w3.org/TR/selectors/#specificity-rules) for more details calculating specificity and this (a,b,c) notation.
+See the [selectors specification](https://www.w3.org/TR/selectors/#specificity-rules) for more details calculating specificity and this (a,b,c) notation.

 But what are these IDs used for?
 It turns out that the most popular IDs are structural: `#content`, `#footer`, `#header`, `#main`, despite [corresponding HTML elements](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure#HTML_layout_elements_in_more_detail) existing that could be used as selectors while also improving the semantic markup.